felipebottega/Games/README.md

  </a> </li>
 <li> Getting started\Step by step\Using signals\Signals 1: <a href="https://github.com/felipebottega/Games/tree/gh-pages/Getting%20started/Step%20by%20step/Using%20signals/Signals%201">  Signals
  </a> </li>
+<li> Getting started\Step by step\Using signals\Signals 1: <a href="https://github.com/felipebottega/Games/tree/gh-pages/Getting%20started/Step%20by%20step/Using%20signals/Signals%201">  Restart
+ </a> </li>
 <li> Getting started\Step by step\Using signals\Signals 2: <a href="https://github.com/felipebottega/Games/tree/gh-pages/Getting%20started/Step%20by%20step/Using%20signals/Signals%202">  Timer
  </a> </li>
 <li> Getting started\Step by step\Using signals\Signals 2: <a href="https://github.com/felipebottega/Games/tree/gh-pages/Getting%20started/Step%20by%20step/Using%20signals/Signals%202">  Criando a conexão com o sinal via código